sshegheva/bag-of-algorithms/analysis/README.md

 Note: Code and Analysis can also be cloned from the repo: https://github.com/sshegheva/bag-of-algorithms

- - Project root directory: `bag-of-algorithms`
+ - Project root directory: `sshegheva3`

-    - `cd bag-of-algorithms`
+    - `cd sshegheva3`

     - feel free to browse through the code which has following structure:
+        - README.md (content of this file)
+        - sshegheva3-analysis.pdf (analysis paper for the assignment)
         - algo_evaluation (python package containing necessary implementation for analysis)
         - analysis (IPython Notebooks)
         - data (data used in the analysis)
         - bin (directory with helper bash scripts)

- - Project depends on certain python libraries defined in the initialization script
+ - Project depends on certain python libraries (pandas, sklearn, pybrain) defined in the initialization script

     - `./bin/init.sh`

  - Unpack the data required for analysis (higgs and converters)

     - `./bin/prepare_data.sh`
+    - the script will unpack higgs and converters dataset

 ### Running the analysis

  - Analysis can be reproduced interactively using IPython Notebook

-    - change the PYTHONPATH in the `bin/start_notebook.sh` to location where code was unzipped (eg. see script bin/start_notebook.sh)
+    - export PYTHONPATH variable location where code was unzipped (eg. see script bin/start_notebook.sh)
+        `export PYTHONPATH=[location-of-unzipped-artifact]/sshegheva3`

     - `./bin/start_notebook.sh`